Jun is the first Adobe Certified Expert (ACE) and Adobe Certified Instructor

 since these cameras came out.
 His portfolio can be found on stevedeneef.com,

 Blogspot, Flickr, and Vimeo.

-Dail took up Communication Arts, Major in Photography, at De La Salle
+country.
+Dail took up communications arts major in photography at De La Salle

 Ibarra Deri, a renowned portraitist, is the first photographer to be included